santifa/masterarbeit/README.md

     Structure:

     +--- Velisarios (as reference included)
-    +--- latex (the written master thesis, not further documented) +--- learn-coq (scetches to get used to the COQ system) +--- masterarbeit.org (notes, schedules, some code)
+    +--- latex (my not further documented thesis)
+    +--- learn-coq (some basic coq files to get a grasp in the language and system) +--- masterarbeit.org (personal notes, schedules, some code) +--- Makefile
-    +--- Makefile
-    +--- bootstrap.sh (assembles the commands needed to setup velisarios on arch linux) +--- raft (the actual source code for the examples and raft)
+    +--- bootstrap.sh (a shell script which assembles the commands I used to run velisarios) +--- raft (the code for my master thesis)

-The Makefile contains the essentials to bootstrap the code and build the documentation and thesis.
-The Velisarios module is integrated for reference since the used code for raft is copied from the project.
+To get the code jump into the raft folder and dig to the readme files.

+The Makefile contains only high level commands to convert the thesis and notes.
+Additional one can try to build velisarios but it is likely to not working.

+Remark:
+The Velisarios submodule is added as reference.
+I copied the essential parts to the raft folder as a velisarios package.
+Additionally I also copied the PBFT and PrimaryBackup protocol as reference.

 * `make schedule`: Just convert the org file into a pdf
 * `make thesis`: Compile the thesis pdf
 * `make velisarios`: Try to build velisarios

-See the readme in the raft folder and the masterarbeit.org file for more information.